Poverty-related problems, survey on living conditions

 Cannot afford to eat or drink out at least once a month: Cannot afford to go out to eat or drink with friends or family at least once a month.
 It does not have to be more than having a cup of coffee.

 Cannot afford at least one social good: not able to afford at least one of these four social goods: (i) a yearly holiday, (ii) spend some money on yourself every week, (iii) participate in leisure activities or (iv) eat or drink out every month.

 Financial difficulties cover the population's subjective description of their financial situation:

-Belong to a household unable to pay mortgage repayments on time due to financial difficulties during the last 12 months.
+Problems paying mortgage: Belongs to a household that has been unable to pay mortgage payments within the past 12 months.

 Persons are grouped by age at the beginning of the year for the completion of the main part of the interview.

 Centrality is a measure of how far a municipality is from service functions and major employers.
 The standard for centrality is used.
 It places the municipalities in a category from 1 (most central) to 6 (least central).
 A complete list of where each municipality is placed can be found here: https://www.ssb.no/en/klass/klassifikasjoner/128/korrespondanser/619

 On January 1st, 2020, the Norwegian counties were changed as follows: